ietf-wg-cellar/flac-specification/flac.md

 ### Blocksize bits

 Following the frame sync code and blocksize strategy bit are 4 bits referred to as the blocksize bits.
 Their value relates to the blocksize according to the following table, where v is the value of the 4 bits as an unsigned number.
-Uncommon blocksizes are stored after the coded number.
+In case the blocksize bits code for an uncommon blocksize, this is stored after the coded number, see [section uncommon blocksize](#uncommon-blocksize).

 Value           | Blocksize
 :---------------|:-----------